stepersy/stepersy.github.io/content/authors/admin/_index.md

     percent: 65
 ---

-I'm currently working as Digital Innovation & Technical Issues Officer @ Antica Farmacia Sant'Anna.
+<center>I'm currently working as Digital Innovation & Technical Issues Officer @ Antica Farmacia Sant'Anna.
 I am a recent graduate from Liceo S. Pertini in Genoa, Italy.
 I have a genuine passion for technology and love exploring new tools and innovative solutions to various problems.
-I've gained expertise in website and e-commerce development, particularly using Web Builders like WordPress, G Sites, Payhip and Ecwid.
+I've gained expertise in website and e-commerce development, particularly using Web Builders like WordPress, G Sites, Payhip and Ecwid.</center>